BANKS DODGY DEALS CAMPAIGNS

 Impacts on protected nature areas The railway traverses several protected areas, including the Haut Niger National Park, which was created to protect one of the last remnants of dry forest in Guinea, and the Outumba-Kilimi-Kuru Hills-Pinselli-Soya Transboundary Priority Landscape, which includes primary forest, buffer zones, and corridors essential for the survival of endangered species such as the forest elephant, pygmy hippopotamus, and the Western African chimpanzee.
 The railway will run just adjacent to other protected areas, such as the Outumba-Kilimi National Park in Sierra Leone and Kounounkan Classified Forest, likely opening these previously isolated areas up to inward migration and exploitation for bushmeat and forest clearance.

 Impacts on water sources The railway currently being developed cuts across several important waterways, and communities have already reported that critical water streams have been polluted due to construction activity.
-Pollution of water sources – as explained by a 2022 assessment of the WCS’s environmental and social impact assessment – could have devastating impacts, as the mining blocks cover over 100 km of mountains whose streams feed directly into the water of the Niger River, Africa’s third longest river and a critical water source across four West African countries.
+Reported cases include the pollution of watercourses by pipeline water at the Sekoussoriyah tunnel (Kindia region), pollution of the Balin stream at Oure Kaba (Mamou region), pollution of springs (Warada and Namba) by drilling work at Damaro (Kérouané region), and drainage of mud and sand into the Karako-Konsankoro stream bed (Kérouané region).
+Additionally, the Simandou mining project will release heavy metals, posing a threat to the health of nearby communities and endangering aquatic ecosystems.
+According to the project's environmental and social impact assessment (ESIA), there is a high probability that toxic effluents will be produced near the region's major rivers, notably the Dion, Milo and Diani.
+Pollution of water sources – as explained by a 2022 assessment of the WCS’s ESIAenvironmental and social impact assessment – could have devastating impacts, as the mining blocks cover over 100 km of mountains whose streams feed directly into the water of the Niger River, Africa’s third longest river and a critical water source across four West African countries.
+Simfer’s own ESIA notes that its operations will cause major, long-term reductions on ground and surface water sources in the area that cannot be adequately mitigated.
 Therefore, a comprehensive analysis of the project’s impacts on water is necessary before it goes ahead.

 Impact on pandemics